 - Share information with other parents about the health risks of secondhand and thirdhand smoke.

 - Teach your child to stay away from tobacco products and secondhand smoke.

 - If an adult in your home smokes, only allow smoking outside.

-- Wear a jacket or an overshirt when smoking and then take off when you are done.
+- Wear a jacket or an overshirt when smoking then take it off when you are done.
 This reduces thirdhand smoke but it doesn't get rid of it.